rackerlabs/support-how-to/content/how-to/cloud-servers/configure-always-on-mssql-server-failover-clusters/index.md

 nbtstat -RR
 ```

-## Add Dependencies to a SQL Server Resource
+### Add Dependencies to a SQL server resource

-### Limitations

-- If you add any other resources to the SQL Server group, they must always have their own unique SQL
+If you add any other resources to the SQL Server group, they must always have their own unique SQL
 network name resources and their own SQL IP address resources.
-- The existing SQL network name resources and SQL IP address resources should never be used for
+The existing SQL network name resources and SQL IP address resources should never be used for
 anything other than SQL Server.

-### Prerequisites
-If you install MSSQL into a resource group with multiple disk drives and choose to place your data on
+Installing MSSQL into a resource group with multiple disk drives and choosing to place your data on
 one of them, the SQL Server resource will be set to be dependent only on that drive.
 Before putting data
 or logs on another disk, you must add a dependency to the SQL Server resource for the additional disk.

-### Add Dependencies to a SQL Server Resource

 1. Open the Failover Cluster Manager snap-in.